List of Playboy Playmates of 1999: August

 Rebecca Scott (born September 27, 1972, in Kenosha, Wisconsin) is an American model who is Playboy magazine's Playmate of the Month for August 1999.
 Playboy described her as an "Anna Nicole Smith look-alike", upon her appearance as centerfold.
 Also, she appeared in several of its Playboy videos, including one in which she made an extended singing performance: 2001 Video Playmate Calendar, 1999 Playmate Erotic Adventures, and Playboy: Club Lingerie (2000).

 September

 Kristi Cline (born May 4, 1980) is an American model and actress.
 She is Playboys Playmate of the Month for September 1999, and has appeared in numerous Playboy videos.

 October

 Jodi Ann Paterson (born July 31, 1975) is an American model, actress and former beauty queen.
 She competed in the Miss Teen USA competition as Miss Oregon Teen USA in 1994.
 She is Playboys Playmate for October 1999, and was named Playmate of the Year in 2000.

+Paterson married auto racer Michael Andretti on October 7, 2006.